-Capital expenditure rose by 3.9 per cent to \$\frac{\text{H}}{9}18.5\$ billion, or 2.6 per cent of GDP, and accounted for 19.5 per cent of the total expenditure, reflecting the decision of the Federal Government to optimize capital spending.
-As a proportion of Federal Government revenue, capital expenditure was 25.8 per

-Capital expenditure increased by 3.9 per cent to \$\frac{1}{2}\$918.5 billion and accounted for 19.5 and 2.6 per cent of total expenditure and GDP, respectively.

-₦385.5 billion, or 42.1 per cent of the total, compared with 46.6 per cent in the preceding year.
-Within the economic services sector, manufacturing, mining/quarrying, agriculture/natural resources, transport/communications and roads/construction absorbed 72.4 per cent.
-Public investments in social and community services accounted for 10.0 per cent of the total.
+Capital expenditure rose by 3.9 per cent to N918.5 billion, or 2.6 per cent of GDP, and accounted for 19.5 per cent of the total expenditure, reflecting the decision of the Federal Government to optimize capital spending.
+As a proportion of Federal Government revenue, capital expenditure was 25.8 per cent, exceeding the stipulated minimum target of 20.0 Capital expenditure increased by 3.9 per cent under the WAMZ secondary per cent to N918.5 billion and convergence criteria.
+Analysis of capital accounted for 19.5 and 2.6 per cent of expenditure showed that outlays on economic total expenditure and GDP, services accounted for N385.5 billion, or 42.1 per respectively. cent of the total, compared with 46.6 per cent in the preceding year.
+Within the economic services sector, manufacturing, mining/quarrying, agriculture/natural resources, transport/communications and roads/construction absorbed 72.4 per cent. investments in social and community services accounted for 10.0 per cent of the total.
 As a ratio of capital spending, expenditure on education declined to 3.9 per cent in 2011 from 9.9 per cent in the preceding year, while that on health rose from 4.0 per cent in 2010 to 4.3 per cent in 2011.

-Transfers 22.6%

-Social & Community Services 10.0%
+Transfers 22.6% Social & Community Services 10.0% Administration 25.3% Economic Sector

-Administration 25.3%